-As you place your bets at the sportsbook, here’s a helpful guide of sports betting terms to give you the best online betting experience:
+As you place your bets at the sportsbook — or use BetMGM’s welcome offer as a new customer — here’s a helpful guide to sports betting terms to give you the best online betting experience.

 To have action on a sporting event means you’ve placed a bet on the game.